actualbudget/actual/docs/Advanced/Experimental-Features/goal-templates.md

 ### Multiple Template Lines

 You can add multiple `#template` lines for a single category note.
-Lines that don't have a 'by' keyword in them add together, where as lines that do have the 'by' keyword are run sequentially - only the next next due template line is applied.
+Each line will be added together.

 For examples:

-**Budget $200/month for 3 months, then $400/month for the next 3 months**
+**Budget $200/month for 3 months and $400/month for the next 3 months**

     #template $600 by 2021-03 repeat every 6 months